- Guaranteed for 2 full months

 Simply put, a photograph of a bird plus its surroundings will give a better sense of story than just the bird filling the frame.
 Though the story may not always be true.

 Here are few tips you can follow while you photograph a bird in its habitat:

-The alert bird is always trying to fly away and rarely will you see its behaviour.
-You can observe actual behaviours of a bird when it is comfortable.
-There are few ways to make the bird comfortable:
+The alert bird is always trying to fly away, so you’ll rarely see its behavior.
+You can observe the actual behaviors of a bird when it is truly comfortable.

 The most interesting part of bird photography is capturing their magnificent flight.
-This is a very tricky aspect for beginners and pros alike.
+This is very tricky for beginners and pros alike.
 It is not easy to take flight photographs that will wow viewers.

-I put more importance on learning and practicing photography, than whatever gear I possess.
-I am very glad to say that I learned most of the photography basics here at Digital Photography School.
+I put more importance on learning and practicing photography than on whatever gear I possess.
+I am very happy to say that I learned most of the photography basics here at Digital Photography School.

 I hope my story so far is an inspiration to you to embrace the beauty of these common birds.

 Focus your time and energy on learning all the core principles outlined above.
 Prove to yourself that you have the passion to go out and photograph birds every day, or as often as you can.

 Remember that proper techniques will always outsmart equipment.
 Make every attempt to create amazing photographs of the common birds.
 Enjoy photographing birds.
 That is the secret to success.